rbisdorff/Digraph3/docSphinx/tutorial.rst

    covering     :  0.600  # <<==
 ...

-We discover two initial and two terminal kernels in this random digraph.
-Notice above the covering index (between 0.0 and 1.0) shown by the :py:func:`digraphs.Digraph.showPreKernels` method.
-The higher this value, the more the corresponding kernel candidate makes laterality apparent.
+We discover in this random digrap two initial and two terminal kernels (see above Lines 12-34).
+Notice by the way the covering values (Lines 17, 22, 28 and 33) between shown by the :py:func:`digraphs.Digraph.showPreKernels` method.
+The higher this value (between 0.0 and 1.0), the more the corresponding kernel candidate makes laterality apparent.
 We may hence redraw the same graph by looking into the digraph via the *best covering* initial kernel candidate: the dominant choice {'3','4'} (coloured in yellow), and looking out of the digraph via the *best covering* terminal kernel candidate: the absorbent choice {'1','6'} (coloured in blue).

 >>> rd.exportGraphViz(fileName='orientedLaterality',\
 ...                   bestChoice=set(['a4', 'a3']),\